 Additional anecdotal notes, if any, can be viewed by clicking on a person's underlined name.
 A typical example can be seen by clicking on the name Joseph B. Morelli, Sr., then scrolling down the page until the notes are visible.

 Many of the 2800 entries on this web site are related by blood to Dennis W. Morelli, the site's creator.
 The author wishes to thank Lara Ottolini (Aurigeno, Switzerland), Denyse Bertoni (Muzzano, Switzerland), and Fabien Giulianotti (Paris, France) for their considerable efforts in tracing the genealogy of the Vanoni family and for allowing me to use their findings on this website.
-My thanks also to Kathy Tickner (Santa Rosa, California) for her tracing of the Albini family line, and to Stefano Landini from Aulla, Italy for tracing the Rossi family line.
+My thanks also to Kathy Tickner (Santa Rosa, California and to Stefano Landini from Aulla, Italy for tracing the Rossi family line.
 I specially want to thank Franca Panizza from Lierna, Italy, for the wonderful work she did in tracing the Morelli family ancestry.
 Information about each of these contributors can be found by clicking on their name in the index.
 If you wish to add or correct any information, or to just offer comments, please contact the author by email at the address below.